Decline of Christianity in the Western world: United Kingdom

+In a 2021 census in England and Wales, 46.2% of the population identified as Christian.
+Around 37.2% of the population identified as irreligious.

 Attendance at Anglican churches had begun to decline in the United Kingdom by the Edwardian era, with both membership in mainstream churches and attendance at Sunday schools declining.
 Infant baptism declined after World War II.
 In 2014, Archbishop of Canterbury Rowan Williams stated that the UK had become a "post-Christian country".
 That same year, only 4.3% of the population participated in a Church of England (C of E) Christmas service.
-Nevertheless, around 60% of all respondents identified as Christians in the 2011 Census.
+Nevertheless, around 60% of all respondents still identified as Christians in the 2011 Census.

 The Roman Catholic Church has witnessed the highest retention rate among all Christian denominations.
 In 2015, 9.2% of the UK population was Catholic.
 According to scholar Stephen Bullivant, based on the British Social Attitudes Survey and European Social Survey, the decline in Anglicanism has slowed thanks to "the return of patriotism and pride in Christianity", and the number of followers of the Anglican Church has increased slightly by 2017.
+This growth, however, is still below that needed and is mainly from African immigrants.
+Anglicanism has been majority African since 2001.
 In 2017, a report commissioned by the Christian group Hope Revolution indicated that 21% of British youth identified as "active followers of Jesus".

 According to the 2018 British Social Attitudes Survey (BSA), 33% of over-75s identified as C of E, while only 1% of people aged 18−24 did so.
 The report stated that "Britain is becoming more secular not because adults are losing their religion but because older people with an attachment to the C of E and other Christian denominations are gradually being replaced in the population by younger unaffiliated people."

-Furthermore, it has been reported that fewer than half of Britons are expected to identify as Christian in the 2021 census.
+In the 2022 Scotland census, for the first time a majority of people stated that they did not identify with any religion - 51.1%, up from 36.7% in 2011.
+However, according to a report by Bible Society, among 18- to 24-year-olds in the UK has increased from 4% in 2018 to 16% in 2024, sparking conversations about a revival in the U.K, especially after the COVID-19 pandemic.